emacsorphanage/quickrun/README.md

 Using quickrun as function from other functions
 -----------------------------------------------
 `quickrun' can be used as function from other functions.
-You can pass configuration by `:command` argument.
+You can pass configuration by `:source` argument.
 Sample is following:

     (defun test-perl ()